wandb/docs/docs/guides/hosting/iam/manage-organization.md

 5. Provide the email domain in the **Email domain** field.
 6. Select the team that you want new users to automatically join from the **Default team** dropdown.
 7. Choose the **Claim email** domain button.

-A user that joins W&B with the same domain as your organization is automatically added to the team you specify in the preceding steps.

 ### Auto provision users